yunusskeete/Carla-COCO-Object-Detection-Dataset/README.md

-# Carla-Object-Detection-Dataset
+# Carla-COCO-Object-Detection-Dataset

-**Labeled Dataset for Object Detection in Carla Simulator**
+**COCO-Style Labelled Dataset for Object Detection in Carla Simulator**

-This dataset contains 1028 images each 640x380 pixel.
+This dataset contains 1028 images each 640x380 pixels.
 The dataset is split into 249 test and 779 training examples.
+Every image comes with an associated label .xml file in the pascal VOC format (`./labels/` folder).
+A MS COCO format of the dataset is available in the `./train.json` and `./test.json` files.
-Every image comes with an associated label .xml file in the pascal VOC format (`labels` folder), in the yolo format (`labels_yolo_format`) as well as annotations in the MS COCO format (`annotations` folder) as a json file.
-The dataset was collected in Carla Simulator, driving around in autopilot mode in various environments (Town01, Town02, Town03, Town04, Town05) and saving every x-th frame.
+The dataset was collected in Carla Simulator, driving around in autopilot mode in various environments (Town01, Town02, Town03, Town04, Town05) and saving every i-th frame.
 The labels where then automatically generated using the semantic segmentation information.

-Please have a look at my other repository to train your custom yolov7 on this CARLA Object Detection Dataset: https://github.com/DanielHfnr/yolov7-carla-object-detection

 **Available classes are:**

-* Vehicle (Car, Truck)
+* Automobile (Car, Truck)
 * Bike
-* Motobike
+* Motorbike
 * Traffic light
 * Traffic sign